jacksonargo/file-server/README.md

 }
 ```

-If the path is a directory, the response contains the directory metadata along with metadata for all files and directories within it.
+### Get Directory Content

 ```
 GET /PATH/TO/DIRECTORY
 ```

+Returns a json response with the directory metadata and metadata for all files and directories within it.

 ```bash
 $ curl -s -XGET localhost:8080/|jq .